emuacat/Front-End-learning-Website-Using-Django/README.md

 ![Deployment Overview](https://github.com/emuacat/Front-End-learning-Website-Using-Django/blob/main/mysite/development%20.avif)

-To run this application in your AWS account, follow the instructions mentioned in the deployment guide.

 ## Contributing

-This is an open-source project, and we welcome contributions from developers.
+This is an open-source project, and I welcome contributions from developers.
 If you are interested in contributing, please read our contributing guide and feel free to submit a pull request.

 ## License